quin650/TellusEdx/README.md

 ## 📚 Overview

-[TellusEd](https://tellused.com/) is a note taking app.
+[TellusEd](https://tellused.com/) is a note taking app. <br />
-The app also allows you to share learning material.
+The app also allows you to teach!<br />
-While learning, if you can improve how a section is taught, then please share.
+While learning and taking notes, if you can improve how a section is taught, then please share!<br />
-Tell us/educate us by sharing your "improved" version of "that" learning section.
+Tell us/educate us by sharing your "improved" version of "that" learning section.<br />

 ## 📔 Project Wiki